-CMS Releases CY2020 OPPS and ASC Payment Systems Proposed Rule
+CMS Releases CY2020 OPPS and ASC Payment Systems Final Rule

 Total Hip Arthroplasty and the Inpatient-Only List (IPO)

-CMS proposes to remove CPT code 27130 (THA) from the IPO list.
-As such, providers would be reimbursed by Medicare for THA performed during a hospital outpatient stay.
-Medicare would continue to reimburse providers for THA as an inpatient procedure if the patient’s admission spans at least two midnights.
+CMS removed CPT code 27130 (THA) from the IPO list.
+As such, providers will now be reimbursed by Medicare for THA performed during a hospital outpatient stay.
+Medicare will continue to reimburse providers for THA as an inpatient procedure if the patient’s admission spans at least two midnights.

 - In 2017 CMS sought comments through the OPPS Proposed Rule on the possible removal of partial hip arthroplasty (PHA) and THA.
 The AAHKS comment letter on the Proposed Rule stated that we did not believe that THA was appropriate for removal from the IPO because “we are not aware of any data to confirm the safety and efficacy of outpatient THA in Medicare beneficiaries.”